The Best Water Filters for Filtering Fluoride

 If your water quality report lists the level of fluoride as ND, that's even better.
 ND stands for not detected.

-Thanks to some wily science on behalf of corporate polluters in the mid-1900s, the CDC recommends an "optimal" level of 0.7 ppm fluoride in drinking water because they think it helps prevent cavities in children (see episode 2 of my podcast, The Gallico Show, to learn more about the pollution story behind fluoridation).
+Thanks to some wily science on behalf of corporate polluters in the mid-1900s, the CDC recommends an "optimal" level of 0.7 ppm fluoride in drinking water because they think it helps prevent cavities in children (see episode 2 of my podcast, The #Fpollution Podcast, to learn more about the pollution story behind fluoridation).